 Pure soap flakes will help to reduce to worm and grub population and drive them below the soil surface.
 The further away they are from the surface – the less likely Raccoons are to sense their availability and go after them.

-Raccoons are a problem, but it is not impossible to drive them away.
-The methods described above designed to make your lawn less attractive and much less accessible source of food.
+The problem is Raccoons, but it is not impossible to drive them away.
+The methods described above are designed to make your lawn less attractive and a much less accessible source of food.
 Raccoons will strive to find an easier source of food elsewhere, allowing your fresh sod to take root, and grow uninterrupted!

-We are glad to inform our clients of Raccoon hazards, and equip them with the tools they need to protect their freshly installed Sod.
-We are glad to install the protective net, and bring the Scare Crow sprinkler with us, we can even drop a few moth balls where needed.
-Using other methods, like lighting up the area, or sprinkling soap flakes – is up to the owner of the new lawn to do, and is usually done only when a significant Raccoon attack takes place.
+We are glad to inform our clients of Raccoon hazards and equip them with the tools they need to protect their freshly installed Sod.
+We are glad to install the protective net and bring the Scare Crow sprinkler with us, we can even drop a few moth balls where needed.
+The owner of the new lawn has the choice of using other methods such as lighting up the area or sprinkling soap flakes, but this is typically done only when a serious Raccoon attack occurs.